 Neither Zeller nor Tyro requires a minimum monthly turnover, so you are free to use the card machines as little or much as needed without paying extra.
 Payouts, chargebacks and refunds are free to process in both cases as well.

-Both Tyro and Zeller can settle transactions in a free business account, bypassing the need to connect with an existing bank account.
+Both Tyro and Zeller can settle transactions in a free business account, bypassing the need to connect with an external bank account.

 In Tyro's case, you can apply for a full-fledged bank account managed in the Tyro App.
 This does not come with a physical bank card, so you can't use it for buying things in person, but it is suitable for bank transfers, BPAY and direct debits.

-EFTPOS transactions settle the same evening in the Tyro account any day of the week, or within 1-2 business days in any Australian bank account linked to your business.
+EFTPOS transactions settle the same evening in the Tyro account any day of the week, or within 1-2 business days in an Australian bank account linked to your business.

-Zeller Terminal comes with a Mastercard in the box, linked to your own Transaction Account accessed in a web browser.
+Zeller Terminal comes with a Mastercard in the box, linked to your own Transaction Account.
 This can be used for in-person and online payments, money transfers and paying invoices.
-Transactions clear in this online account at midnight the same evening, or you can opt for settlement in an Australian bank account the following business day.
+Transactions clear in the account at midnight the same evening, or you can opt for settlement in an Australian bank account the following business day.

-Both Zeller and Tyro (its bank account, at least) can integrate with Xero accounting software.
-Eligible Tyro merchants may also apply for a business loan – this is not available with Zeller, but there is a Zeller savings account.
+Both Zeller and Tyro (its bank account, at least) integrate with Xero accounting software.
+Eligible Tyro merchants may also apply for a business loan, which is unavailable with Zeller who instead offers a savings account.

-The on-screen Zeller Terminal software allows you to accept cards and process refunds, and that’s it.
-The web dashboard does allow you to manage your terminal fleet, so you can have a group of EFTPOS machines at different locations.
+The on-screen Zeller Terminal 1 software only allows you to accept cards and process refunds, whereas Terminal 2 has a simple POS system you could use independently of a fixed register.
+In addition, a web dashboard allows you to manage your terminal fleet at different locations.

 Photo: Tyro